PerStirpes/heap/catch.md

 **How can I get more than 5,000 free sessions per month?**
 You can get 50,000 sessions per month for free!
 Just add the Heap badge to your website.

+**Why eCommerce Companies Choose Heap**
+* Advanced Attribution
+Find the channels with the highest return.
+Rather than focusing on first or last touch, Heap captures every touch to help companies understand which channels drive conversions, higher order values, and repeat customers.

+* Conversion Rate Optimization
+Identify dropoff, decrease friction, and improve your site's conversion rate.
+Heap automatically captures experimentation variation data, device type, ad campaigns, and more so you can determine the best ways to optimize product changes and ad spend.

+* Create Brand Loyalty
+Optimize for LTV, not just acquisition.
+Determine the actions that great customers take and focus your marketing and product strategies around driving good behavior.

+* Codeless Tagging
+Autocapture every tap, click, swipe, field change and pageview in your web or mobile app without writing a single line of code, or filing a single ticket.
+Heap’s capture everything philosophy means that you will always have a complete and retroactive data set.

+* Dynamic Funnels
+Identify drop off in your checkout funnel.
+Get as granular as form change to form change to ensure your flow is seamless.
+Slice your funnel by device, customer cohort, and attribution channel so you can improve spend and encourage the right behaviors.

+* Behavioral Cohorting
+Understand how different behaviors drive conversions and LTV.
+Create segments of users by filtering for their real time behavior and historical actions.
+Combine user activity with user attributes like lifetime value, first touch attribution, and more to create complex personas in your analysis.
+* Heap SQL
+Our retroactive, managed ETL process means that your data teams have all they have all the data in a clean, easy to use schema.
+That means your best minds are discovering new insights, not building pipelines and munging data.